OSU expects to name new president Friday

 STEPHEN PINGRY, Tulsa World file

-Following a months-long search, Oklahoma State University is expected to name the school’s new president on Friday.
+Following a monthslong search, Oklahoma State University is expected to name the school’s next president on Friday.

 Officials said an announcement and introduction are expected after a special meeting Friday of the OSU A&M Board of Regents.